 In combination with your studies, you are allowed to work in the Netherlands as a self-employed individual, as long as you continue to meet the requirements for your residence

 permit for study.
 There is no limit to the amount of hours

 that you are allowed to work as a self-employed individual.
 Also, you do not need a work permit.
-For more information you can visit the website of the Dutch Chamber of Commerce (KVK).
+For more information you can visit the website of the reflective essay on writing (KVK).

 Don’t hesitate to comment below if you have any questions!

 All the information from the Dutch government you need to determine whether you need a Dutch basic health insurance: